j3qq4hch/eprintf/readme.md

 ![](figures/settings.png)

-The most valuable of which is `Small`, as tiny does not even support flags for padding and the other two are just too big.
+The most valuable of which is `Small`, as `Tiny` does not even support flags for padding and thus is pretty useless.
+And the other two are just too big.

-Below are some of the pfliminary results that were obtained with a very ealy implementation of eprintf:
+Below are some of the preliminary results that were obtained with a very ealy implementation of eprintf:

 | Function     | Options   | Size, bytes |
 |--------------|-----------|-------------|